Azure/CanadaPubSecALZ/docs/onboarding/ado.md

 ## Step 6:  Configure Azure Policies

 1. Pipeline definition for Azure Policies.
+Overview of Azure Policy and definitions deployed refer to [readme.md under `/docs/policy`](../../docs/policy/readme.md)

     *Note: Pipelines are stored as YAML definitions in Git and imported into Azure DevOps Pipelines.
 This approach allows for portability and change tracking.*